iamaldren/car-parking-system/README.md

 3. If the vehicle is neither Car nor Motorcycle.
 The data will be skipped, and proceed to process the next line.
 4. Duplicate processing of plate number for the same event is not allowed.
 E.g. If plate number had entered previously and not yet exited, the plate number would not get processed for another Enter event until he exits the current one.
 5. Exit event without an Enter event would not get processed.
 Data would be skipped.
+6. Exit event whose time is earlier than Enter event would not get processed.
+Data would be skipped.
+7. If the parameters count for both Enter and Exit event are not equal to 4 and 3 respectively, the event would not get processed.
+Data would be skipped.

 ### Services